AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 #### 2. Full Decompression Speed Comparison

-> **🚧 Update in Progress:**
+> **🚧 Not Available:**
-> The full-file decompression benchmarks are currently **paused**.
-> We are actively merging the optimized **Streaming I/O & Pipe Architecture** from the main branch into this prototype.
-New performance charts will be generated and uploaded as soon as the porting process is finalized.
+> Full-file decompression benchmarks are omitted because the reconstruction engine in this preview **lacks the Buffered Streaming I/O optimizations** present in the main branch.
+Comparisons would be inaccurate until engineering parity is reached.

 > **⚡ Important:** Regardless of full-file speed, if you use the `--rows` parameter to extract specific ranges, **the operation is near-instantaneous** regardless of the file size, as it only processes the relevant chunk.